Latest from Giro d'Italia 2016

-Race organisers RCS have also confirmed that the race will contain three individual time trials, but will not hold a team time trial as it has in previous seasons.
+The 2016 Giro d'Italia will contain three individual time trials, but will not hold a team time trial as it has in previous seasons.

 Alberto Contador won the last edition of the Giro d'Italia, beating Fabio Aru and Mikel Landa.
 The Spaniard will not return in 2016, however, as he aims for victory in the Tour de France.
 Instead, Vincenzo Nibali is expected to lead the line in terms of the GC favourites.
 The Astana rider won the Giro d'Italia in 2013 and returns looking for another title.